 Seattle University’s School of Theology and Ministry is one of only three theological education institutions on the United States’ West Coast invited by Lilly Endowment Inc. to participate in this national effort to address seminary student debt.

-As a part of this research model, project staff and participants will form new local and regional partnerships by engaging regional pastoral leaders and executives to dynamically engage the connection between effective pastoral leadership and student debt burden.
+A key objective of the Project is to form new local and regional partnerships by engaging with regional ministers, pastors, and leaders of faith-based and not-for-profit organizations on the connection between effective pastoral leadership and student debt burden.

 Dean Mark S. Markuly, PhD, Project Director